As election season approaches, the City wishes to remind residents about the proper display of political yard signs and banners.

 - Signs with changeable copy/text are not allowed.

-Council recently approved some amendments to the City’s sign code, allowing the use of larger banners – up to three feet by six feet – during the time-period of May 7-July 7.
+Last year, Council approved some amendments to the City’s sign code, allowing the use of larger banners – up to three feet by six feet – during the time period of May 7-July 7.
 This amendment was made to facilitate the use of graduation banners for students, though the enlarged sign size is extended to all messages during that period.